Student Charter 2024/25

 Student Protection Statement

-The University will service its contractual obligations to students and comply with its commitments under consumer law as outlined by the Competition and Markets Authority.
+The University will service its contractual obligations to students and comply with its commitments under consumer law as outlined by the Competition and Markets Authority (CMA).
 In doing so, universities will work to protect the student interest when responding to circumstances such as significant changes to how a course is delivered or course closure.
-The university has in place procedures to respond to these circumstances which will mitigate the potential impact on students, and which recognise the different needs of its diverse student body.
+The University has in place procedures to respond to these circumstances which will mitigate the potential impact on students, and which recognise the different needs of its diverse student body.

 For further information regarding this Student Charter please contact: